apsm100/ofnotify/README.md

 ## General Info
 ### The Problem
-Omega Forums has a private sales forum which is moderated where.
-Sellers can 'bump' their sales listing once per day forever, or until their watch sells.
+Omega Forums has a private sales forum which is moderated; sellers can 'bump' their sales listing once per day forever, or until their watch sells.
 As a result, the top-most listing is not always the newest.
 New sales postings can take a few hours to be approved by the moderators, hence new listings can sometimes fall near the middle or bottom of the sales list.